Tailored poultry insurance cover for poultry farmers

 Karla said as soon as the water subsided, and we were able to get on farm after cyclone Debbie came down, we swung into action.

 “The importance of knowing that your income is not going to suffer due to an event like this, is so important and it can’t be emphasised enough,” she said.

 “Insurance is vital to the intensive farming industry whether it be poultry, piggeries, dairies.
 It’s a level of comfort that any farmer would appreciate – knowing that at the end of the day they can pay their bills and support their family without having that major impact on their bottom line.”

 Tapping into Achmea’s international risk mitigation expertise

 Susan said there had always been the discussions about risk mitigation and using knowledge from other parts of the world to make sure that they were safeguarding their livelihoods.

-“One of our Senior Risk Specialists from the Netherlands, Marco, joined me in the lead up visits.
+“One of our Senior Farm Insurance Specialists from the Netherlands, Marco, joined me in the lead up visits.
 We identified with Susan and Andy that we needed external alarms and also visual alarms.
 And of course, to their credit, they went ahead and actually installed them which was great,” Karla said.